castiron/henchman/README.md

 #### get_files_in_directory()
 ```
 ##
-# Get list of files in dir
+# Get list of files in dir ordered by date descending
 #
 # ${1} - path to directory
 # ${2} - constraint pattern (optional)